Buena Vista (horse): Breeding career

 On January 5, 2012, she was removed from the JRA racehorse registration list and became a broodmare at Northern Farm in Abira, Hokkaido.
 She was stalled next to her mother, Biwa Heidi.
-As of 2025, none of the Buena Vista's foal won the graded races yet where the best one recently are Social Club and Tantalus which both raking 4 wins in their career.
+As of 2025, none of Buena Vista's foals have won graded races.
+Her two most successful offspring are Social Club and Tantalus, with both having 4 recorded wins thus far.